ZTX-100/Efficient_ViT_with_DW/README.md

-# Dynamic Label Assignment for Object Detection by Combining Predicted and Anchor IoUs
+# Depth-Wise Convolutions in Vision Transformers for Efficient Training on Small Datasets

 ## Introduction